jm3mendez/GettingAndCleaningData/README.md

 iii.- The asked tiny data was generated using dlply functions

-iv.- The R script run_analysis.R
+iv.- The R script to run:     run_analysis.R

 # My Project  JM3
 # You should create one R script called run_analysis.R